In anticipation of repatriation plans this year of highly wasteful

-the association for the safety of installations and nuclear reactors
+the association for the safety of nuclear installations and reactors

 (GRS - Gesellschaft fur Anlagen- und Reaktorsicherheit mbH) wishes to inform

-the radioactive radiation containers:
+on the radioactive radiation of containers:

-former repatriation campaigns.
+old repatriation campaigns.

 transportation of radioactive waste on the population, equipment and accompanying personnel.
 The results of the study are published in the report "Safety Analysis for the Transport of Radioactive Elements and

 fuel irradiates in the region of Gorleben »GRS-A-2814 date of August 2000